Insights

 Jobs

-Code generation is not the reference shape for the work you’re trying to automate.
-Anchor on workflows where verification is cheap and the blast radius is bounded.
-Those will move first and fastest.
-The rest will move on the slow curve, regardless of what the demo looks like.
+Code generation is not the reference shape for the work you’re automating.
+Anchor on workflows where verification is straightforward and the blast radius is bounded.
+Those move first and fastest.
+The rest move on the slow curve, regardless of what the demo looks like.

 2. Build governance ahead of capability.

 The bottleneck on L3 is not the model.
 It’s the policy, the audit trail, the integration architecture, and the answer to “who owns this customer when it breaks.”
-Most organizations are buying agents two years before they have any of that built.
-The result is shelfware with an agent label.
+Most organizations buy agents before they have the infrastructure to support them.

 Want to discuss these dynamics?